teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/update_apps.md

 2. Create a new folder inside /flows with the name of the new version, for example `0.0.1-alpha`
 3. Open the newly created folder and upload the `flows.json` file
 4. Browse to the [ml-ops](https://teknoir.cloud/_/devstudio/avangard-production/ml-ops/) Devstudio
-5. Before running the pipeline, update the `flows_name` field in the `Build new versions of Sustayn Event Processing app`
+5. Before running the pipeline, update the `flows_name` field in the `Build new versions of Sustayn Event Processing app` node
 6. Press `Done`
 7. Press`Deploy`
-8. Start the pipeline
+8. Start the pipeline and see the downstream node change status
-9. Run the notebook from the menu (Run -> Run All Cells)
 10. Now you can find the new pipeline run, in the Teknoir Console menu, under Workflow -> Runs
 11. Navigate to the [configure-devices](https://teknoir.cloud/_/devstudio/avangard-production/configure-devices/) Devstudio
-13. Double-click the add `devstudio` app node you want to update
+13. Double-click the `add devstudio` app node you want to update
 14. Change the image name to match the name of the new app version then click Done
 15. Now, double-click the configure node to the far right in the flow
 16. Select which device(s) you want to deploy the new version of the app